Doctoral training includes the following aspects:

 The career plan should not be reduced to "be a post-doc," because that activity, though a next step, is temporary.
 Moreover, undertaking a post-doc is necessary to get a job in higher education and research, and therefore relates to no more than 50% of PhDs of a given age group.

 The information on training (methods, helpful links, ...) are listed on the website of the ED.
-Students are required to submit to the secretary certificates of training attendance.
-Participation is noted in the record of each doctoral student in the database.
+You are required to register the training courses followed on your EDPIF form, not forgetting to upload a certificate.
+These training courses will be validated as they go by the executive board of the ED.
 The balance is assessed annually during the monitoring steps.